ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

     * Industrial Security: This service provides signatures for common ICS/SCADA protocols.
     * Security Rating: This service provides audit capabilities to identify critical vulnerabilities and configuration weaknesses and implement best practice recommendations.

 In 3Q 2018, Fortinet added three new services (CASB, Industrial Security, and Security Rating) to their Enterprise bundle.
-These services are available on FortiGate 6.0 only.
+These services are available for FortiGate V6.0 and later only.
 {:note}

 You can't change the license model after service installation.
 To change the license model, you must remove the existing service and reinstall the service by selecting a different license option.